Air-augmented rocket: Operation

 In a conventional chemical rocket engine, the rocket carries both its fuel and oxidizer in its fuselage.
-The chemical reaction between the fuel and the oxidizer produces reactant products which are nominally gasses at the pressures and temperatures in the rocket's combustion chamber.
+The chemical reaction between the fuel and the oxidizer produces reactant products which are nominally gases at the pressures and temperatures in the rocket's combustion chamber.
 The reaction is also highly energetic (exothermic) releasing tremendous energy in the form of heat; that is imparted to the reactant products in the combustion chamber giving this mass enormous internal energy which, when expanded through a nozzle is capable of producing very high exhaust velocities.
 The exhaust is directed rearward through the nozzle, thereby producing a thrust forward.

 In this conventional design, the fuel/oxidizer mixture is both the working mass and energy source that accelerates it.
 It is easy to demonstrate that the best performance is had if the working mass has the lowest molecular weight possible.
 Hydrogen, by itself, is the theoretical best rocket fuel.
 Mixing this with oxygen in order to burn it lowers the overall performance of the system by raising the mass of the exhaust, as well as greatly increasing the mass that has to be carried aloft – oxygen is much heavier than hydrogen.

 One potential method of increasing the overall performance of the system is to collect either the fuel or the oxidizer during flight.
 Fuel is hard to come by in the atmosphere, but oxidizer in the form of gaseous oxygen makes up to 20% of the air.
 There are a number of designs that take advantage of this fact.
 These sorts of systems have been explored in the liquid air cycle engine (LACE).

 Another idea is to collect the working mass.
 With an air-augmented rocket, an otherwise conventional rocket engine is mounted in the center of a long tube, open at the front.
 As the rocket moves through the atmosphere the air enters the front of the tube, where it is compressed via the ram effect.
 As it travels down the tube it is further compressed and mixed with the fuel-rich exhaust from the rocket engine, which heats the air much as a combustor would in a ramjet.
 In this way a fairly small rocket can be used to accelerate a much larger working mass than normal, leading to significantly higher thrust within the atmosphere.